framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 and artifact ID are the same thing (so `clj-time` is shorthand for `clj-time/clj-time`).

 To search Maven Central for `org.clojure/clojure` you would use the query `g:"org.clojure" AND a:"clojure"` which asks for group ID `org.clojure` and artifact ID `clojure`.
-Right now there are 80 versions of that library on Maven Central and the latest is `1.8.0-RC4` but if you click the `All (87)` link, you'll see the most recent non-prerelease version is `1.7.0` which is what **Leiningen** puts in `project.clj` by default (in Leiningen 2.5.2 and later).
+Right now there are over 90 versions of that library on Maven Central and the latest is `1.9.0-alpha3` but if you click the `All (92)` link, you'll see the most recent non-prerelease version is `1.8.0` which is what **Leiningen** puts in `project.clj` by default (in Leiningen 2.6.1 and later).

 On the other hand, `clj-time` comes from Clojars because it is a community project.
 If you search for `clj-time` you'll get a lot of results but most of them are not canonical versions.
 The most recent canonical version is https://clojars.org/clj-time but